-One year ago in our December 2009 Equity market overview and strategy, we forecast that markets in 2010 would exhibit none of the synchronicity they showed in 2008 and 2009 (downwards and upwards respectively) and that 2010 would be characterised mostly by volatility, where investors would "most likely gain distinction through differentiation".
-Inconsistent macro and micro data, exogenous shocks (from eurozone sovereign debt crises to agricultural product price hikes via hints of war in Korea) and the resort to tired, tried and tested policies (QE II) have all seen our thesis broadly borne out.
-With but a month of the year remaining, the All-Share has oscillated in a range of 2485-3033, and finds itself up just 6.2%, a particularly disappointing performance when one considers the positive effect that should have been accorded by interest rates being effectively at zero.
+One year ago in our January 2010 Equity market overview and strategy, we forecast that markets would exhibit none of the synchronicity they showed in 2008 and 2009 (downwards and upwards respectively) and that 2010 would be characterised mostly by volatility, where investors would "most likely gain distinction through differentiation".
+Inconsistent macro and micro data, exogenous shocks (from eurozone sovereign debt crises to agricultural product price hikes via hints of war in Korea) and the resort to tired, tried and tested policies (a second round of quantitative easing [QE II]) all resulted in our thesis broadly borne out.
+During 2010, the All-Share oscillated in a range of 2,806-3,062, and rose just 10.9%, a particularly disappointing performance when one considers the positive effect that should have been accorded by interest rates being effectively at zero.
 A broadly similar pattern has been repeated in other global indices.